 Our survey representative can discuss other questions or concerns you might have or give you printed material that can help you.
 She or he can give you a phone number in your area that you can call for more facts about the survey.

 Also, you can make a free call to Dr. Kathryn Porter of the U.S. Public Health Service to discuss any aspect of the survey.
-She can be reached at 1-800-452-6115, Monday-Friday, 8:30 a.m.-6:00 p.m.
-EST. You may also contact her regarding any harm to you resulting from this survey.
-You can also get answers to your questions by mail (Room 4322, 3311 Toledo Rd., Hyattsville, MD 20782).

 You may have questions about your rights as a participant in this research study.
 If so, please call the Research Ethics Review Board at the National Center for Health Statistics, toll-free, at 1-800-223-8118.
 Please leave a brief message with your name and phone number.
-Say that you are calling about Protocol # 2005-06.
+Say that you are calling about Protocol # 20011-17.
 Your call will be returned as soon as possible.